sbazhko/blog/content/posts/post2.md

     - S3 Standard-Infrequent Access
     - S3 Glacier
     - S3 Glacier Deep Archive
-- I won’t provide detailed guide in this video, but just explain the intuitive difference between the teirs.
+- I won’t provide detailed guide in this article, but just explain the intuitive difference between the teirs.
 Let’s take the following example.
 Let’s say we have S3 bucket called `photos`, say we have two folders, `current_year`  and `previous_year` and `archive`.
 Objects in the current folder are accessed every day.
 Previous year once in a month and archive once in half-year.
 What we could do is to keep objects we access and update very often in Standard tier.
 This way we pay maximum for the storage, least amount for retrieval cost.
 Also we can access such photos instantly.
 For previous year folder we can put all objects in Infrequent Access tier.
 We would pay less for storage and a bit more for retrieval compared to Standard tier.
 Access is also instant as in Standard tier.
 Lastly, for archived objects we can think about Glacier tier.
 You pay the least if you decide to store the objects there, but the retrieval cost and retrieval time is highest.
 - Such rules like “please store all objects under such path in Glacier or IA tier” are implemented via **Lifecycle Policies. y**ou can define rules to transition your objects between storage classess or deleting them after some defined period of time.
 - But maybe you don’t want to care about moving objects each year between folders to move them to a proper tier.
 Then you might want to use S3 Intelligent Tiering which automatically moves objects between tiers depending on how frequently they are accessed.
 Meaning that it could move it a tier higher or lower.
 It has slightly higher cost to store metadata about access time of each object, but in return you are free from manual management of object tiering.
 - Speaking about security S3 has options to encrypt your objects either on the client side or at the server side.
 Also there are different options with regards WHO manages the key.
 AWS or you.
 If AWS - there are lot’s of advantages like automatic rotation and …